-On August 2, 2022, R&E Members Gary M. Rosenberg and Alexander Lycoyannis wrote in their New York Law Journal column: “By reason of the dispositive motion currently pending in Melendez, owners should prepare for the possibility that any COVID-related commercial rent arrears claims they may have written off as uncollectible due to the combination of an undercapitalized tenant entity and the Guaranty Law may spring back to life in the foreseeable future.”
+On August 2, 2022, R&E Members Gary M. Rosenberg wrote in their New York Law Journal column: “By reason of the dispositive motion currently pending in Melendez, owners should prepare for the possibility that any COVID-related commercial rent arrears claims they may have written off as uncollectible due to the combination of an undercapitalized tenant entity and the Guaranty Law may spring back to life in the foreseeable future.”

 The “foreseeable future” has now arrived.